codebydant/DBScan-PCL-Optimized/README.md

     ¡You can modify the parameters to obtain better results!
     I recommend modifying only the eps value, with 40 - 60 you can get better clusters.

+## Note

+If you do not want to see the output clusters on PCL Viewer, set: <\br>

+    bool showClusters = False; //Main function